terjin/timeline-kit/README.md

 # How
 Just drag and drop your images and export the template out.
 I found that its best placed on a wall, where you can walk anyone through it!

-Most hand on PI planning days!
+Very handy on PI planning days!